Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 Summing along contiguous memory (`a[0]` for C ordering and `a[..., 0]` for Fortran ordering) is about 3x faster.

-NumPy indexing semantics generally favor using the C order, as it does not require an ellipsis to select contiguous subarrays.
+NumPy indexing semantics generally favor using C ordering, as it does not require an ellipsis to select contiguous subarrays.
 C ordering also matches the [list-of-lists intuition](what-is-an-array) of an array, since an array like `[[0, 1], [2, 3]]` is stored in memory as literally `0, 1, 2, 3` with C